Extrapolating Single-Treatment Effects Out of Factorial Experiments: Extrapolation problem

 \subsection{Sufficient structural assumptions for point identifiability}

 F-bias is typically problematic when one is not willing to make parametric assumptions.
-There are cases when making structural and/or functional assumptions might be justifiable by researchers.
-If one is willing to relax confounding of some variables, then the problem is eliminated.
+However, there are cases when making structural and/or functional assumptions might be justifiable by researchers.
+If one is willing to relax confounding of some variables in the single-treatment target population, then the problem is eliminated.
+In fact, the literature has already developed methods to deal with the problem of identifying causal quantities from multiple data sources with different interventional patterns \citep{bareinboim2016causal,lee2020general,lee2020identification}.
+Here I illustrate three typical cases where single-treatment quantities are identifiable given structural assumptions (non-confounding).

-There are three typical cases where single-treatment effects are identifiable given structural assumptions (non-confounding).
+There are three typical cases where single-treatment effects are identifiable given structural assumptions (non-confounding) over the target population.
 In Figure \ref{examplefbias0}-a, for instance, $B$ can be confounded with $Y$, but there is no effect from $B$ on $Y$.
-In cases represented by this DAG, then $\Pr(Y_{a, b} = y) = \Pr(Y_a = y)$, as interventions on $B$ do not cause differences in $Y$.
-So, independently of the distribution of $B$ employed to average $\Pr(Y_{a, b} = y)$, $\Pr(Y_{a, b} = y) = \Pr(Y_a = y)$.
+In cases represented by this graph, then $\Pr(Y_{a, b} = y) = \Pr(Y_a = y)$.\footnote{This does not imply that $\Pr(Y_{a} = y|B=b) = \Pr(Y_a = y)$.
+Confusing causal interaction with effect modification is a conceptual blunder.} So, independently of the distribution of $B$ employed to average $\Pr(Y_{a, b} = y)$, $\sum_{b \ \in \ \supp(B)} \Pr(Y_{a, b} = y) P(B = b) = \Pr(Y_a = y)$.
 This example is relevant because it justifies adding new attributes and interventions in experiments just to improve realism.
 Without this justification, one might fear that even irrelevant interventions might imply biased estimates, but indeed they do not.
-For instance, a researcher might be concerned that interventions, such as the shape of a pill (rounded or squared), could impact experiments about the effect of that pill on health outcomes.
-Indeed, because the shape of a medication is not thought to causally influence the outcome, they might be ignored -- even if in reality they might be confounded with the outcome.
+For instance, a researcher might be concerned that interventions such as whether a medication is prescribed as a brand-name or a generic formulation could affect studies of that medication’s impact on health outcomes.
+Because brand and generic formulations contain the same active ingredient and are designed to be therapeutically equivalent, such differences are often assumed not to causally influence the outcome and are therefore ignored.
+However, in practice, brand versus generic status may be correlated with patient characteristics, insurance coverage, prescribing settings, or health-care access, all of which are themselves associated with the outcome.
+As a result, brand status can be confounded with the outcome even in the absence of a direct causal effect.